rit-sse-mycroft/template-ruby/README.md

 ### Overview of MockRubyApp

 #### initialize
 Specify the path to key, path to cert, path to app manifest, and whether it's verified or not.
 Set that to false.

 #### on
 For each of the different messages, you create an event handler using the `on` method.
-You can also do this for `connect` and `end`.
+You can also do this for `CONNECT`, `CONNECTION_CLOSED`, and `ERROR`.
 You can create multiple handlers per message if that's what you want to do.
 The Base class creates 3 for you.
 On `APP_MANIFEST_OK` `@verified` is set to `true` and it is logged.
 On `APP_MANIFEST_FAIL`, it raises an error.
 On `MSG_GENERAL_FAILURE`, the message is logged.

 ### Helper Methods